oleiman/sweet-contracts/README.md

     obj { a: Num or Str }
     var o = { a: 8 }

-Here the `o.a` must pass either the `Num` or `Str` contract.
+Here `o.a` must clear either the `Num` or `Str` contract.
 Note that since functions and object/array contracts have deferred checking (i.e. the contract is not checked until the function is called/object field is referenced), only one function/object can be used with `or`.

 The `and` contract: